List of festivals in Nepal: Holi

 While Holi is generally a time of joy and festivity, there have been some unfortunate incidents in recent years.

 Accidents and Injuries: There have been reports of accidents due to people driving recklessly during the celebrations.
 In 2023, there were several minor accidents reported in Kathmandu due to drunk driving and unruly behavior during Holi.

 Water Balloon Injuries: In some instances, the throwing of water balloons and use of harmful chemicals in colors have led to injuries and skin reactions.
 Authorities have been advising the public to use organic and safe colors.

 Large gatherings sometimes lead to stampedes and crowd control issues.
 In 2022, a minor stampede occurred in Basantapur Durbar Square, causing injuries to a few participants.

-Holi is a vibrant and joyous festival that holds great cultural and social significance in Nepal.
-While it brings people together in a spirit of celebration and unity, it is essential to be mindful of safety and responsible behavior to ensure that the festival remains a joyful and memorable experience for all.
-The influx of tourists during Holi also highlights the festival's role in promoting Nepal's rich cultural heritage on the global stage.

 Maghe Purnima

 The bathing festival where Newars bathe in the Bagmati River. during Magh.
 On the last day of the month, bathers are carried in a procession in ornamented dolis, lying on their backs with lighted lamps (known as chirags) on their chests, arms and legs.
 Other bathers bear earthen water pots on their heads, perforated with straws, through which water seeps down to sprinkle passers by.
 Traditionally the bathers wear green spectacles to protect their eyes from the sparks of the lamps they are in contact with.